-Project Goals: The purpose of the New Jersey Long-Term Nourishment Study is to examine a comprehensive approach identify new benefits and maximize existing benefits to the existing New Jersey Shore Coastal Protection system.
+- Project Goals: The purpose of the New Jersey Long-Term Nourishment Study is to examine a comprehensive approach identify new benefits and maximize existing benefits to the existing New Jersey Shore Coastal Protection system. - PL 113-2: This project was originally identified under the Second Interim Report to Congress as eligible for funding under PL 113-2.
+Additional refinement of the project goals and expectations indicated the project was best implemented under the regular program.